rajitsr/BDD_SemSeg_Lanes/README.md

 ## Attribution
 BDD_SemSeg_Lanes is built upon [BDD100K](https://arxiv.org/abs/1805.04687) Dataset

-If you use SemSeg_Lanes dataset, please cite it using the following:
+If you use the SemSeg_Lanes dataset, please cite it using the following:

     @ARTICLE {BDD_SemSeg_Lanes,
     author = {Rajalakshmi TS, R Senthilnathan},